History of Britain’s wonkiest pub as ‘major questions’ remain over Crooked House fire

-History of Crooked House as ‘major questions’ remain over devastating fire at Britain’s wonkiest pub
+Timeline of Crooked House fire as ‘major questions’ remain over devastating blaze at Britain’s wonkiest pub

 The Crooked House was recently bought by private buyers for ‘an alternative use’

-A local mayor has said Britain’s wonkiest pub should be rebuilt “brick by brick” after it was gutted by a fire and demolished, just weeks after it was sold to developers.
+A devastating fire at Britain’s wonkiest pub is being treated as arson, as a local mayor called for it to be rebuilt “brick by brick” after it was gutted and demolished.

 The Crooked House in Himley in the West Midlands was destroyed by the blaze which broke out at around 10pm on Saturday.

-It was confirmed last month that the owners, Marston’s, had sold the renowned 18th century building to a private buyer for “ an alternative use”.
+It was confirmed last month that the owners, Marston’s, had sold the renowned 18th-Century building to a private buyer for “alternative use” less than two weeks before the blaze.

+Carly Taylor and her husband Aadam had purchased the property shortly before locals submitted an application to Historic England for the pub to be given protected listed status.

 A popular landmark in the Black Country, its leaning walls created a number of optical illusions such as pennies and marbles appearing to move uphill along the bar.